danluke2/software_defined_customization/experiment_scripts/README.md

 ## Batch DNS overhead experiment:

+Purpose: First we determine the overhead of adding in UDP network taps for Layer 4.5 customization, but do not apply any customization to the connection.
+Then we determine the overhead of the taps with a sample customization applied to the connection that alters each message sent.

 NOTE: during this experiment all DNS queries will result in the same IP address resolution, which makes normal internet usage not possible within the VM until experiment finishes.